cartolid/cartolidar/README.md

 4. Create a raster (Tiff) file from the DLV found files:

-The createMultiDasoLayerRasterFile method requires the name (with path) of the forest or land cover vector layer (e.g. Spanish Forest Map -MFE25-) and the name of the field (type int) with the forest or land cover type identifier (e.g. main species code).
+> The createMultiDasoLayerRasterFile method requires the name (with path)
+> of the forest type or land cover type vector layer (e.g. Spanish Forest Map -MFE25-)
+> and the name of the field (type int) with the forest or land cover type
+> identifier (e.g. main species code).
 ```
 myDasolidar.createMultiDasoLayerRasterFile(
     LCL_rutaCompletaMFE='C:/mfe25/24_mfe25.shp',